inesp/inesp.github.io/_posts/2025-03-31-disagreeing-devs.md

 We make each other waste time re-doing work that has already been done, because we really are sure _our way_ is better.

-And you've also probably have already been at a meeting, where a new idea is proposed only to be met with 100 reasons why this just won't work at all.
+And you've also probably already been at a meeting, where a new idea is proposed only to be met with 100 reasons why this just won't work at all.

-The commentators will sound like this: _"I've though about this for full 5 mins and I *know* this is a bad idea.
+The commentators will sound like this: _"I've thought about this for full 5 mins and I *know* this is a bad idea.
 I've never done it before or have seen it being done, but I just know *you* are for sure not right."_

 ## Are we just mean people?